cambridge-cares/TheWorldAvatar/Agents/BMSUpdateAgent/README.md

 3) It is able to retrieve the latest timeseries value of a data IRI, compare it with an user provided value, if they are equivalent, the agent is able to update the knowledge graph by inserting or/and deleting a set of triples provided to it.
 More information is available at the [Update Triples Route](#23-update-triples-route).

+4) It is able to retrieve the present value for a Bacnet object and update the knowledge graph accordingly.
+More information is available at the [Update Present Value Route]().

 # 1. Setup
 This agent is designed to run in stack, which is spun up by [Stack Manager](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager).